brucou/react-state-driven/README.md

 command handler.
 - most of the time `preprocessor` will just change the name of the event.
 You can perfectly if that makes sense, use `preprocessor : x => x` and directly pass on the raw events to the machine as input.
-That is fine as long as the machine never has to perform an effect (this is one of the machine's contract).
+That is fine
+  - as long as the machine never has to perform an effect (this is one of the machine's contract) .
 In our example, you will notice that we are doing `e.persist()`, so our example does not qualify for such a simplification of  `preprocessor`.
 Furthermore, for documentation and design purposes, it makes sense to use any input nomenclature which links to the domain rather than the user interface.
 As we have seen, what is a click on a button is a search intent to the machine, and results in a search command to the command handler.
+  - if that machine is only designed for that user interface and not intended to be reused in any other context.
+This approach as a matter of fact couple the view to the machine.
+In the case of our image gallery component, we could imagine a reusable parameterizable machine which implements the behaviour of a generic search input.
+Having a preprocessor enables to integrate such machines without a hiccup, while still disappearing out of the picture if not needed.
 - some machine inputs correspond to the aggregation of several events.
 For instance, if we had to recreate a double click for the `Search` button, we would have to receive two clicks before passing a